guandiquec55/DE-ProfDev/June-2021/README.md

 ## Tips...

 1. It can be hard to sometimes see what's happening with your code when you're running an app in Docker.
 It might be helpful to "trial" code on a spark enabled jupyter notebook.
 Steps on how are here: https://levelup.gitconnected.com/using-docker-and-pyspark-134cd4cab867
+2. To check if you API works you can use your terminal and send "curl" posts to the endpoint you enabled on your localhost.
+Postman is also an option (or similar) if you have access to it.

 ## Must Dos...